lewismcfarlane/BNTA-Cohort-9-Group-4-Project/README.md

-**Note: This is a README.md template file for you to use to describe the project you have completed.
-README's are used so that other developers can understand what your project is about.
-You will commonly see README's used on Github where they will be displayed on a project's repository.
-Delete this note after reading**

-# BNTA - Shop landing page assessment day solution
+# BNTA - Shop landing page assessment

 This is a solution to the Shop landing page BNTA assessment day which will allow you to put the HTML and CSS you've learned in practice with a stretch goal of adding a Dark Mode to your site.